ElcaPolyHack2019/Challenge/README.md

 # Challenge

 ## Motivation
-During a Mars expedition, some astronauts went missing and are not able to communicate anymore.
-As a rescue team just landed on Mars, your task is to analyze the unknown terrain, navigate thru it and search for as many astronauts as possible before the energy goes out.
+During a Mars expedition, five astronauts went missing and are not able to communicate anymore.
+As a rescue team you just landed on Mars.
+Your task is to analyze the unknown terrain, navigate thru it and search for as many astronauts as possible before the air runs out.

 ## Challenge Criteria